spoilt-exile/extras-message-bus/README.md

 Bridge server and client config can be overrided by system properties if needed.
 Following properties available by now: `bridge.server.hearbeat`, `bridge.server.port`, `bridge.client.address` and `bridge.client.port`;

+During http bridging all headers will be copied, except those which starts with `Trans` (transient).

 From 5.0 message bus supports storing messages for redelivery, grouping and logging.
 It provides interface `MessageStorage` for further implementation.
 There is only one built-in implementation of storage: `tk.freaxsoftware.extras.bus.storage.InMemoryMessageStorage` but it's not recommened for production use.

 Redelivery of messages works only for `STORE` delivery policy (notifications).
 Call messages can be only stored (with response).

+If you don't want to store some message, just add header `Global.Storage.Ignore` and storege will ignore it.

 Grouping of messages allows to accumulate certain amount of messages and send it in batch.
 Useful for cases with frequent notifications.